Welcome to your Keeping Safe page of the school website.

 Talking to your child is the best way to help keep them safe.
 But with things changing all the time, it can be hard to keep up to date.
 Find out what other parents think about the most popular social apps and games, what’s the right age and details on privacy and safety settings with our Net Aware tool.

 The NSPCC’s straightforward, no-nonsense advice will untangle the web, and show you how you can be just as great a parent online, as you are the rest of the time.
 The internet is a great place for children to be.
 Being Share Aware makes it safer.
-Please down load the attachment below.
+Please press the image to be taken to the website.